spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 stream create helloComposed --definition "http-transformer --server.port=9001 | log"
 ```

-[//]: # 'TODO clarify that this is optional.
-Move optional to the end'

 _Optional:_ If the property `spring.cloud.function.definition` is not defined, or we need to override the property to change the function definition.
 The function definition represents the functional DSL defined by Spring Cloud Function.